eblondel/atom4R/README.md

 **Tools to read/write/publish metadata as Atom XML format**

-``atom4R`` provides tools to read/write/publish metadata as Atom XML generic syndication format and Atom-based Dublin Core XML format.
-For publication, an R interface to the AtomPub Sword API is usable.

-**R Interface to Zenodo REST API**

-The R package ``atom4R`` rovides tools to read/write/publish metadata based on the Atom XML syndication format.
+``atom4R`` provides tools to read/write/publish metadata based on the Atom XML syndication format.
 This includes support of Dublin Core XML implementation, and a client to APIs implementing the AtomPub SWORD API specification.

 Please check the [online documentation](https://github.com/eblondel/atom4R/wiki) for more details!